 Be careful about selling your home privately, rather than working with a real estate agent.
-Always get a solicitor to check the contract before you sign it.
+Always get a solicitor to check a house sale contract before you sign it.

 Don’t sign the contract if you’re not comfortable with the sale.